-Jon Sopel, the BBC United States Editor, a graduate from the University of Southampton and a former president of the Student’s Union, is someone I had been dying to have a conversation with all day.
+Jon Sopel, the BBC North America Editor, a graduate from the University of Southampton and a former president of the Student’s Union, is someone I had been dying to have a conversation with all day.

 As a hugely accomplished journalist who has has been insulted by none other than Donald Trump, I couldn’t resist the opportunity to ask him a few questions one to one.
 Fascinated by the sequence of events across the Atlantic (aren’t we all?), I couldn’t wait to pick his brain.
 Positively intimidated, knowing that I was merely one handshake away from President Obama, I began.

 Jon began by talking about how his interest in Journalism began – in Southampton, his year as Union President coinciding with the Falklands War.